Hop-Constrained Metric Embeddings and their Applications: Subgraph preserving one-to-many embedding

 \subsection{Proof of \Cref{lem:SparseCover}: sparse cover}

-Sparse covers were first introduced by Awerbuch and Peleg \cite{AP90}, and were studied for different graph families.
-We refer to \cite{Fil19padded,Fil20scattering} for farther details.
+Sparse covers were first introduced by Awerbuch and Peleg \cite{AP90}, and were studied in various graph families (see e.g. \cite{KPR93,Fil19padded,Fil24Scattering,Fil25}).
+We refer to \cite{Fil19padded,Fil24Scattering} for further details.
 For an integer parameter $k\ge 1$, and $\Delta>0$, Awerbuch and Peleg partitioned a general $n$-vertex graph into clusters of radius at most $(2k-1)\cdot\Delta$ such that every ball of radius $\Delta$ is fully contained in some cluster, and every vertex belongs to at most $2k\cdot n^{\frac1k}$ different clusters.
-In particular, by fixing $k=\log n$, one will get all the properties in \Cref{sec:SparseCover}, but the bound on $\sum_i\mu(C_i)$ will only be $4\log n\cdot\mu(G)$.
+In particular, by fixing $k=\log n$, one will get all the properties in \Cref{lem:SparseCover}, but the bound on $\sum_i\mu(C_i)$ will only be $4\log n\cdot\mu(G)$ (we aim for $4\cdot\mu(G)$).
 While the construction in \cite{AP90} is deterministic, here we will present a random ball growing clustering algorithm (ala \cite{Bar96}).
 As a result, while in the worst case a vertex might belong to $\log n$ different clusters, in expectation, each vertex will belong only to a constant number.
 A bound on the total weight will follow. \emph{ Proof of \Cref{lem:SparseCover}.} By scaling, we can assume that $\Delta=1$.
-Let $\Geo(\frac12)$ be geometric distribution with parameter $\frac12$ (that is getting value $i\ge1$ with probability $2^{-i}$).
+Let $\Geo(\frac12)$ be a geometric distribution with parameter $\frac12$ (that is, taking value $i\ge1$ with probability $2^{-i}$).
 Each created cluster $C$ will have an interior part denoted $\inter(C)$, that will be contained in $C$.
-We create a collection of clusters $\mathcal{C}$ as follows, initially $Y_1=V$ is all the unclustered vertices.
+We create a collection of clusters $\mathcal{C}$ as follows.
+Initially $Y_1=V$ is all the unclustered vertices.
 At step $i$, after we created the clusters $C_1,C_2,\dots,C_{i-1}$, the unclustered vertices are $Y_i=V\setminus(\cup_{j<i}\inter(C_j))$.
 Pick an arbitrary vertex $x_i\in Y_i$, and a radius $r_i\sim\Geo(\frac12)$.
-Set the new cluster to be $C_{i}=B_{G[Y_i]}(x_i,r_i)$ the ball of radius $r_i$ around $x_i$ in the graph induced by the unclustered vertices, and its interior to $\inter(C_i)=B_{G[Y_i]}(x_i,r_i-1)$.
+Set the new cluster to be $C_{i}=B_{G[Y_i]}(x_i,r_i)$, the ball of radius $r_i$ around $x_i$ in the graph induced by the unclustered vertices, and its interior to be $\inter(C_i)=B_{G[Y_i]}(x_i,r_i-1)$.
 The process halts once $Y_i=\emptyset$.
-See illustration on the right.
+See the illustration on the right.